illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 ### Presentation Requirements

+* The presentation will be done in person for the live labs (L01 and L03), online class (L04) will have to pre-record
-* The presentation can be live or pre-recorded but only the Project Manager does the presenting
+  * Only the Project Manager does the presenting
   * Others need to help prepare it but only the PM will do the presenting
   * Presentation is not a slide show, but a verbal explaining and demonstration of the artifacts produced
   * We need to see your face
-  * If recorded, find a quiet place, focus on audio and or use head phones and make a quality recoding.
+  * If recorded, find a quiet place, focus on audio and or use head phones and make a quality recoding
-  * There are OTS recording studios in the basement of Stuart Building and I have recording equipment available in the Smart Lab as well.

-Demonstrate the implementations of the above requirements
+Demonstrate the implementations of the above requirements:

 * Introduce your teammates
 * Demonstrate your team Compact